Sp3rick/GroupHelp/documentation.md

 General code info

-A new user is added to database when does write in private chat to the bot or when add him to a groups (other users id may be stored in other groups configurations)

-"TGbot" variable is for using the bot with all its methods, "bot" is equal to access to bot data (bot = await TGbot.getMe()), docs on https://github.com/yagop/node-telegram-bot-api
+index.js does load every plugin and database and acutal bot on main.js

+main.js does all necessary works before emitting on GHbot and event with many LibreGroupHelp related data ready to use

+all data is managed by database.js, you can access it's methods from db.chats and db.users

+all jsdocs objects documentation is on GHbot.js, it's also essential to document event parameters of GHbot events

+use TGbot only if you need direct native access with telegram bot api, when possible you should use GHbot events and methods and if does not exhist the one needed create that, TGbot method docs can be found on https://github.com/yagop/node-telegram-bot-api, on TGbot.me is avaiable await TGbot.getMe() result

-While coding keep in mind that user should be able to delete his data in any moment, this for respecting the privacy philosophy of LibreGroupHelp (exception can be when user is banned from a group or is a staff where will be stored ONLY the userId)
+While coding keep in mind that user should be able to delete his data in any moment, this for respecting the privacy philosophy of LibreGroupHelp (exception can be for essential data for groups, for example warns number, allow to delete this is going to be be abusable)

-<b>Plugins folder info</b>

-The code has been modularized so now you can add indipendent module files in "plugins" folder, as you can see in example.js you should require from <i>var LGHelpTemplate = require("../GHbot.js")</i>, create (and assign it to module.exports) a function with 1 argument, use this argument to extract all needed from template <i>var {GHbot, TGbot, db} = new LGHelpTemplate(args);</i>
+<b>Plugins</b>

+Look at example.js plugin to see how it uses right functions and methods to work with LibreGroupHelp You can create functions in separate file in ./api/, but if you think it's going to be used only on your plugin you can do that in same file
-By that way you will be able to write plugins with all needed jsdocs (Idk how to jsdoc events, currently it's missing) If you need access text of varius languages it's stored at global.LGHLangs (I advise set it like this "l = global.LGHLangs;")
+If you need access text of varius languages it's stored at global.LGHLangs (I advise set it like this "l = global.LGHLangs;")